pubnub/pubnub-api/objective-c/README.md

                              // establish connection with remote service
                          }];

-Disconnection as simple as call `[PubNub disconnect]` and client will close connection and clean up all caches (client cache some data for performance reason).
+Disconnecting is as simple as calling `[PubNub disconnect]`.
+The client will close the connection and clean up memory.

 ### Channels representation

-Client uses [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instance instead of string literals to identify channel.
-So when you need to send message to the channel, than you have to specify corresponding [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instance in message sending methods.
+The client uses the [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instance instead of string literals to identify the channel.
+When you need to send a message to the channel, specify the corresponding [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instance in the message sending methods.

-[__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) interface provide few methods for channels instantiation (inside it will use cached data, so instance in fact will be created only if they wasn't created before):
+The [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) interface provides methods for channel instantiation (instance is only created if it doesn't already exist):

     + (NSArray *)channelsWithNames:(NSArray *)channelsName;

     + (id)channelWithName:(NSString *)channelName;
     + (id)channelWithName:(NSString *)channelName shouldObservePresence:(BOOL)observePresence;

-You can use first method if you want to receive set of [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instances from list of channel identifiers.
-`observePresence` property is used to mark whether client should observe presence events on specified channel or not.
+You can use the first method if you want to receive a set of [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instances from the list of channel identifiers.
+The `observePresence` property is used to set whether or not the client should observe presence events on the specified channel.

-As for name you can use any characters you want except ',' because it is reserved by PubNub service.
+As for the channel name, you can use any characters you want except ',' and '/', as they are reserved.

-Also [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instance can provide you with usable information about itself (properties):
+The [__PNChannel__](3.4/pubnub/libs/PubNub/Data/Channels/PNChannel.h) instance can provide information about itself:

 * `name` - channel name
-* `updateTimeToken` - time token when last update occurred on this channel
+* `updateTimeToken` - time token of last update on this channel
 * `presenceUpdateDate` - date when last presence update arrived to this channel
-* `participantsCount` - number of participants in this channel (is subscribed on presence event or manyally pulled out presence information)
+* `participantsCount` - number of participants in this channel
 * `participants` - list of participant UUIDs

-Lets say we want to receive reference on list of channel instances:
+For example, to receive a reference on a list of channel instances:

     NSArray *channels = [PNChannel channelsWithNames:@[@"iosdev", @"andoirddev", @"wpdev", @"ubuntudev"]];

-### Subscribe/unsubscribe to/from channels
+### Subscribing and Unsubscribing from Channels

-There is set of methods which allow you to subscribe on desired channel(s):
+The client provides a set of methods which allow you to subscribe to channel(s):

     + (void)subscribeOnChannel:(PNChannel *)channel;
     + (void) subscribeOnChannel:(PNChannel *)channel